 Giving Up Real Life To Travel The World

 Hey!
-I’m Yvette Morrissey, a Kiwi currently living and exploring Scotland.
+I’m Yvette Morrissey, a New Zealand travel blogger currently living in and exploring Scotland.

 Ever since my first trip overseas I have been obsessed with travel.
 There was something about walking down unfamiliar streets and taking in the new sights and sounds that drew me in.
 In 2010, I set myself a goal: that I would travel to at least one new country every year.
 For five years I achieved this, but I always had this niggle in the pit of my stomach: I didn’t want to spend a couple of weeks in a new country- I wanted to have this experience full time.